Abortion in Romania: Abortion rates after 1989

-Abortion statistics, according to the National Institute of Statistics for data between 1990 and 2010 and according to Eurostat for data between 2011 and 2018:
+Abortion statistics, according to the National Institute of Statistics for data between 1990 and 2024:

 United Nations data puts the abortion rate at 21.3 abortions per 1000 women aged 15–44 years in 2010.
 Romania has a high prevalence of abortion: in a 2007 survey 50% of women said they had undergone an abortion during their lifetime.

 Future effects of the communist abortion policy

 Ceaușescu's demographic policies are feared of having serious effects in the future because of the low number of births in the 1990s and 2000s.
 In Romania, the generations born under Ceaușescu are very large (especially the late 1960s and the 1970s), while those born in the 1990s and 2000s are very small.
 This is expected to cause a serious demographic shock when the former generations retire, as there will not be sufficient young people to form the workforce and support the elderly.